vmware/weathervane/doc/userDocs/usersGuide.md

 single five minute QoS period, and a two minute ramp-down period.
 Compliance with the QoS requirements is checked in the QoS period.

-There may times when it is desirable to run Weathervane for an extended duration.
+There may be times when it is desirable to run Weathervane for an extended duration.
 For example, you may wish to perform an extended load test of a cluster, or to observe the effects of changes made to the SUT while the Weathervane is running.
 You can do this using the `fixed` run strategy by